A-RYAN-KR/FOODEE-Z/README.md

 ### Client Panel

-User Registration: Users create an account by providing their name, email address (or phone number), and setting up a password.
+* User Registration: Users create an account by providing their name, email address (or phone number), and setting up a password.

-Login and Authentication: Users log in using their registered credentials.
+* Login and Authentication: Users log in using their registered credentials.
 The app verifies the entered information against the database to ensure secure access.

-Order Placement: Customers can browse the menu, select meals, and specify the required quantity.
+* Order Placement: Customers can browse the menu, select meals, and specify the required quantity.

-Order Summary: Displays order details, including:
+* Order Summary: Displays order details, including:

-Order number
+  * Order number

-Customer ID
+  * Customer ID

-Name of food items
+  * Name of food items

-Price
+  * Price

-Quantity
+  * Quantity

-Payment Options: After finalizing an order, users proceed to the payment window to choose a payment method and view the total cost.
+* Payment Options: After finalizing an order, users proceed to the payment window to choose a payment method and view the total cost.

-Admin Panel

-Admin Login: Admins log in using credentials (email ID and password).

-Menu Management:

-Add new food items.

-Update existing food items.

-Remove food items.

-Order and Customer Management: View detailed information about customer orders and profiles.

-Dashboard: Comprehensive view of operational statistics for effective decision-making.

 ## Methodology/Experimental